16 Best Whiskey Gifts

 As far as we’re concerned, whiskey drinkers are some of the most dedicated hobbyists we know.
-Fans of the spirit don’t simply like whiskey — they’re certified super-fans.
+Lovers of the spirit don’t simply like whiskey — they’re certified super-fans.
 They can rattle off the differences between bourbon and scotch, know all the popular distilling regions and have a pretty impressive collection of varieties in their bar cart.
 Even the more “unenthusiastic” drinkers will light up when you ask them about their favorite single malt whiskey.

 If you’re going to buy a gift for a whiskey lover this year, why not make it aligned with their favorite pastime?
 But, whether you’re non-whiskey drinker shopping for a whiskey lover or unsure what to get the connoisseur who has everything, buying the perfect present can be a tall order.
 To help, we’re sharing incredible gifts for the whiskey lover in your life.
 From obscure bottles and barware to whiskey-infused treats, these ideas are certainly worth toasting to.
 Cheers!